 - In such circumstances, you need to update your display drivers with a special repair tool that you can find below.

 - Run the applications in compatibility mode to stop the error code video memory management internal from occurring.

 - You can also run video games in window mode by following the steps in this article along with the other solutions.

 Although many users are quite pleased with Windows 10, some of them are having certain issues.
-One particular issue that we would like to address today is the video memory management internal BSOD error.
+One particular issue that we would address today is the video memory management internal BSoD error.

 - Choose Properties from the menu.

-- Check Run this program in compatibility mode for and choose Windows 8 from the list of operating systems.
+- Check Run this program in compatibility mode for, and choose Windows 10 from the list of operating systems.

 - Click Apply and then OK to save your settings.

 - After that, try running the application again.

 Sometimes running applications in compatibility mode helps.
 To run applications in compatibility mode follow the above steps.